sciZer0/7/v/README.md

 Plus, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and extremal inefficiency.
 As Vitalik said about the Gini of Bitcoin — <b>was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time 1/4 of the supply had already been handed out by the end of 2010?</b> Although, nearly the same might be said about Ethereum.

-The allegedly incredibly-promising Lightning requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.
+The allegedly incredibly-promising Lightning, conceived to solve the problem of low bandwidth, requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.

-Additionally, most bitcoin trading takes place on centralized exchanges, which also makes this all — according to the main point of blockchain technology — absurd.

 As we can see, for new blockchains there is a lot of room to improve.
 Surpassing the Bitcoin blockchain is possible and inevitable.